backbonecabal/ycabal-docs/docs.any.sender/gnosisClient/README.md

 Optional setting can also be provided:

-- apiUrl: the url of the any.sender API defaults to the known instance for the provider network
+- apiUrl: the url of the Backbone Cabal API defaults to the known instance for the provider network
-- receiptSigner: the url of the any.sender API defaults to known address for the provider network
+- receiptSigner: the url of the Backbone Cabal API defaults to known address for the provider network
 - pollingInterval: number.
 A polling interval to be used when monitoring for events.
 Defaults to the provider polling interval.

 #### Usage